Alkesst/pytwebot/README.md

 # PyTwe-Bot
 A short twitter bot made with Python.

-Currently the bot is hosted in a Raspberry Pi 3 model b.
+Currently the bot is hosted in a Raspberry Pi 3 model b with Ubuntu 16.04.3.

 Made with Tweepy 3.5.0 (http://tweepy.readthedocs.io/en/v3.5.0/index.html) and Python 2.7